 - X-XSS-Protection: Instructs modern browsers to abort communications when they detect reflected cross-site scripting (XSS) attacks.

 - Strict-Transport-Security: Also known as HSTS.
 Instructs browsers to only ever access Skedda using HTTPS (i.e. never using HTTP).
-We have deployed this header with a long duration/time-to-live (longer than six months).
+We have deployed this header with a long duration/time-to-live (one year), and we're also on the HSTS preload list (see below).

 - X-Content-Type-Options: Instructs browsers to strictly follow the MIME types ("Content-Type") specified in server responses, and not to try to "sniff" the content type.
 This helps to defend against MIME content-sniffing attacks.